 This is a super long list.

 I tried needle nose pliers like I've seen suggested other places but they just weren't big enough.
-Larger pliers were too big to get in there so my girlfriend had these smaller, dainty pliers which worked great.
+Larger pliers were too big to get in there so I used these smaller, dainty pliers which worked great.

 *Small, dainty pliers

 AGAIN, UNPLUG YOUR UNIT!!!
 If the devil's playground shocks the hell out of you, it is not my fault.

 This is a close up of the left and right sides of the front panel which will be what we remove.
 The devil is behind the right side.

 DID YOU UNPLUG YOUR UNIT???
 Last chance to save your favorite shorts.

 You will need to find these pins and with the dainty pliers, you will pull down as far as you can.
 There is a sliding bar which goes up to the top behind the panel and it holds the top of the panel in the machine frame.
 I'm including a closeup of the pin so you can see how it works.
 There will be another photo later which shows the bar.

 I HOPE YOU'RE STILL WITH US.
 No more warnings.

 Step 4: Inside the Devil's Playpen